uclaacm/hack-sprint-w21/session-3-controllable-and-user-interactive-components/README.md

 So how do we use props in our own custom components?
 Well, the syntax looks like this:

-In our `App.js` file, if we pass in properties to our `TwitterPost` component just like `Image` component like so:
+In our `App.js` file, if we pass in properties to our `TwitterPost` component like so:

 ```js
 <TwitterPost